Sitemap Event Validation

 pageType | The type of page that the user accessed.
 The preceding figure shows the event of a user accessing the "Men's" category page of a retailer. |

-contentZones | Content Zones defined for the above pageType .
-Its value is a combination of contentZones defined for the PageConfig that was matched in the Sitemap and contentZones defined in the GlobalConfig . |
+contentZones | Content Zones defined for the pageType .
+Its value is a combination of contentZones defined for the PageConfig matched in the Sitemap and contentZones defined in the GlobalConfig . |

 channel | The engagement channel that generated the event.
 For Web SDK-generated events, the channel is always Web . |

-.scv | The Site Configuration Version (SCV) is incremented every time changes to the Sitemap are saved.
-This value is used internally by Personalization to prevent conflicts with events sent from earlier Sitemap versions. |
+.scv | The Site Configuration Version (SCV) increments every time you save changes to the Sitemap.
+Personalization uses this value internally to prevent conflicts with events sent from earlier Sitemap versions. |

 Type | Field | Description |